Updated April 2023

-Skilled health and safety professionals play a crucial role in minimizing the risk of accidents in the workplace.
-They are experts in spotting safety hazards, delivering safety training, and creating emergency response plans that save lives when disaster strikes.
+Skilled occupational health and safety specialists play a crucial role in minimizing the risk of accidents in the workplace.
+They are experts in spotting workplace hazards, delivering safety training, and creating emergency response plans that save lives when disaster strikes.

 OHS professionals are also enforcers of government health and safety regulations.
 They can get a business shut down if management isn't following the law.

 There are many different career paths in the field of OHS.
 There are both generalist and specialist roles, and varying educational requirements.